Shahrad-Shakerian/Data-Structures-Interview-Preparation-Kit--Beginner---Medium-Level-/README.md

 3. Merges the smaller list into new list in sorted order.

-* Feel free to directly send me messages on LinkedIn (Shahrad Shakerian) and ask your questions for getting a job as a data scientist with any kind of background and experience you have.
+# Feel free to directly send me messages on LinkedIn (Shahrad Shakerian) and ask your questions for getting a job as a data scientist or machine learning engineer with any kind of background and experience you have.